 It was almost 8:15pm.

-Phi led Karen and me into the kitchen, where he was preparing several plates of sliced cheese, different fruits, and smoked salmon.
+Phi led Karen and me into the kitchen, where he was preparing two plates of sliced cheese, some fruits, and some smoked salmon.
 “Please go on up to the terrace,” Phi said.
-“I’ll be up as soon as I finish here.”
+“I’ll be there as soon as I finish here.”

-On the rooftop terrace, which was approximately 10 by 20 feet in size, Sara sat on a narrow, bright orange couch on one side while Khanh sat in a tall chair made of wood on the opposite side.
-Each had a glass of white wine.
+On the rooftop terrace, which was approximately 10 by 20 feet in size, Sara sat on a narrow, bright orange couch.
+Khanh sat on a wooden chair.
+Each had a glass of wine.

-“Tell her she can’t trust Christian,” Khanh said when he saw Karen..
+“Tell her she can’t trust Christian,” Khanh said when he saw Karen.
 “I’ve known him for 2 years.
 She’s known him for what?
-3 months?”
+2 months?”

 Karen went and sat next to Sara.
 I went to a small table on which two bottles and two glasses rested.
 I selected one of the bottles and poured red wine into a glass and gestured to Karen.
 She nodded, and I took the glass of wine over to her.
 I poured a second glass for myself.

 “Tell him Christian is the most patient person I know,” Sara said, referring to her boyfriend.
-“He’s the only person who listens to me here.”
+“He’s the only person who really listens to me.”

-Sara was going out of her way to hurt Khanh, whom, she knew, would take offense.
+Sara was going out of her way to hurt Khanh, whom, she knew, would be annoyed.

 I took a long drink from my glass.
-Despite what she said, Sara needed Khanh more than anyone.
-I realized their exchange, however stormy now, would blow over and be forgotten tomorrow.
+Despite what Sara said, she needed Khanh more than anyone.
+I realized their exchange, however stormy now, would blow over.
+Sara wasn’t telling the truth.

 Khanh got up, opened the door, and disappeared down the stairs.

-It was after 10:30 that night when I arrived at the swimming pool at Hotel Vissai.
+It was after 10:30pm when I arrived at the swimming pool at Hotel Vissai.

-As I was submerging myself in the blue waters of the pool, I saw Lan, the hotel’s night manager, appear on the pool deck.
+As I submerged in the blue waters of the pool, I saw Lan, the hotel’s night manager, appear on the pool deck.
 I had left a towel on a wooden chair on the deck.
-She placed a plastic bag on the towel.
+She placed a plastic bag of fruit on the towel.

 I had talked with Lan, a woman in her early 30s, on several occasions during my stay at the hotel.
-The night before, I had mentioned my plans to visit Binh Tho Canal the next day.
+The night before, I had mentioned my plans to go to a supermarket the next day.